If you’re looking for gift ideas for the mom who has everything, you’re in the right spot.

-It’s hard to know what to get someone who has everything.
+This is tricky territory right?
+It’s hard to know what to get someone who has, well…everything.
 And even harder to buy a gift that you know she will love, but that you also know says something like, “You’re an amazing Mom,” or even simply, “ Thank you.”
-Finding the best gift for the mom who has everything requires some special thought.
-Which is why you’re here!
+Finding the best gift ideas for the mom who has everything requires some…insight, some… thought, some…connections.

-Hopefully this post can be your BFF to provide you with a variety of gift ideas for the mom who has everything It’s the perfect gift guide for mother’s day, and an ideal gift guide for Christmas and the holidays as well.
+Hopefully this post can be your BFF to provide you with a variety of gift ideas for mom (and especially for the mom who has everything).
+It’s the perfect gift guide for mother’s day, and an ideal for gift ideas for mom for Christmas and the holidays as well.

 If you’re a mom and you’re reading this, do yourself a favor: send this to the gift buying person in your family.

-Share the pin that’s below this post, or simply copy/paste the article and forward it along.
+Share the pin that’s below this post, (or just above) or simply copy/paste the article and forward it along.

 Now: For the one who’s buying the gift let’s do the thing mmmkay?

 I tried to include present ideas on this list that don't require you to leave your couch to order, confirm, and have delivered.

 You’re welcome.
 Again.